Ajmicco18/portfolio-website-v2/README.md

 # Portfolio Website Version 2

-This will be the second version of my portfolio website.
-I intend to use a React Next.js framework with TypeScript to develop this website.
+This is the second version of my portfolio website.
+I developed it using Next.JS and TypeScript using ChakraUI's component library.

-I then intend to host this website using one of the many free hosting services.
+To run my website locally, follow these steps:

+1. Install the required packages:

+    ```shell
+    npm install
+    ```

+2. Start the localhost server:

+    ```shell
+    npm run dev
+    ```

+To view my website on the web, simply go to [https://www.ajmicco.dev/](https://www.ajmicco.dev/)